Getting your Trinity Audio player ready...

 True to her canine nature, Hellie dropped at my feet.

-“Hellie, stand.
-I’m going to show you how to sit like everyone else.”
+“Hellie, stand up.
+I’m going to show you how to sit like me.”

 After today’s fiasco, I realized I treated her way too much like Nightshade.